 01Increase Your Temperature Settings

-A refrigerator temperature of 37°F and a freezer temperature of 0°F will keep your food from spoiling, without causing you to spend unnecessarily (usually the middle setting on the temperature knob).
+There's a good chance that the temperature in your fridge is set lower than it needs to be.
+A refrigerator temperature of 37°F and a freezer temperature of 0°F will keep your food from spoiling, without causing you to spend unnecessarily (that's usually the middle setting on the temperature knob).

 Note: It can take up to 24 hours for a temperature change to take effect.

 Want to save even more?
-According to the US Government, refrigerator settings can go as high as 40°F and freezer settings can go as high as 5°F
+According to the Food and Drug Administration, refrigerator settings can safely be set as high as 40°F, while freezer settings can be set as high as 5°F.

 02Turn Off the Ice Maker